elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/logical-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When JavaScript evaluates an OR expression, JavaScript short-circuits by not proceeding to the second operand if the first operand is true.</div><br />
+  <div><strong>Interview Response:</strong> Short-circuit evaluation is a behavior of logical operators where subsequent operands are not evaluated if the previous operands are sufficient to determine the expression's value.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>